iAbhishek91/google-cloud/Services/COMPUTE-03-kubernetes_engine.md

 This is a new feature of GKE - Anthos.
 Which allow you to connect the cluster available on premise or on other cloud.

-## Networking and security in GKE
+## Networking

 Nodes contains the pods.
 Nodes have their IP address on VPC(read GCP IP address), however the virtual IP on each pod are only routed or accessible with in the cluster.

 Generally(natively) the traffic flow is something like this: User makes a request to the load balancers, the load balancer forwards the traffic to VM by masking the IP using NAT, then the IPtable on the VMs forwards the packets to the correct pods, where the pod may or may not exist on the same node in which the load balancer have forwarded traffic to.
 This creates lots of latency and network problems.
 Defined as **double hop problem**.

-GCP provides a feature called **VPC Native POD IP address(IP aliasing)** where actual IP address is assigned to POd as well same as nodes.
+GCP provides a feature called **VPC Native POD IP address(IP aliasing)** where actual IP address is assigned to POds and services as well same as nodes.
 In this case load balancer can directly forward traffic to the pod directly instead of sending it to node first.
 This is basically **container native load balancing**.

 **Internal load balancing** is to expose the apps with in the cluster to other services within GCP.
 Internal load balancing are not accessible externally.